WolfgangVing/DOM-flappy-bird-project/README.md

 ## Instruction
 With the assumpition you have VSCode installed.

  1. Clone this project in a local folder.
  2. Install Live Server of Ritwick Dey extension.
  3. Start the local server, this will launch the game in your standard browser.
  4. Try it.

-If you don't have VSCode and just want to test this version open the link below.

-1. Replit: [Link]

 ## license